Last Updated on March 13, 2022 by Dave Schoenbeck

 Favoritism at work changes the dynamic of a team.
 It causes tension between employees, lowers morale, and can even drive good employees to quit—not to mention putting you at risk for a discrimination lawsuit if things go south.
 Worst of all, it’s nearly impossible for a manager to regain the respect of their employees once it’s been lost due to employee favoritism.

-The danger is that we might not even realize we’re showing favoritism until it’s too late.
+The danger is that we might not realize we’re showing favoritism until it’s too late.
 Here are a few examples of what favoritism at work might look like:

 - Excessive praise